Garrett-Jackson/SoftWare-Dev-lab/README.md

 # SoftWare-Dev-lab
-Lab number 3 to teach us about it
+Lab #3
+Learn about Git Desktop, Github, and adding collaborators to projects.